-Ideally, a major/minor is declared between at the end of your sophomore or beginning of your junior year.
-This means that you should be making contact with the department and DUS during your sophomore year to look at requirements and how the courses would fit into your schedule over your remaining years.
+Ideally, a major/minor is declared between the end of your sophomore year and beginning of your junior year.
+For the major, this means you should be making contact with the department and the DUS during your sophomore year to look at requirements and how the courses would fit into your schedule over your remaining years.
 Many students choose to take at least one music course during their freshman or sophomore year to get a feel for the department and its curriculum.

 Q: Can I have two or more majors/minors?

 Yes, you can.

 If you intend to have two majors, you must decide on your "primary major" and let the department know so it can be entered into Albert correctly.

 Q: How do I declare a music major/minor?

 · Majors are declared through the Department of Music, by meeting with the DUS to discuss your proposed course plan, and by then informing the department administrator who will enter your major into our system.

 · Minors should inform the department administrator, who will officially register you.
 Minors may register by email.
 Our department administrator is Natasha Martinez (212-998-8302 or email@example.com)